gabriele-mastrapasqua/chcrypto/README.md

 # AVAX Cryptocurrency analytics for transactional data in Clickhouse
-This application is a demo on of how to ingest crypto transactional data in Clickhouse, one of the fastest OLAP db, to handle high load of inserts and make queries in near-real time.
+This application is a demo for ingest crypto transactional data in Clickhouse, one of the fastest OLAP db, able to handle high load of inserts and to make queries in near-real time.

-This project can ingest from a sample file with 1 mil rows from AVAX chain, or with another process that will stream live data from the AVAX mainnet in our db.
+This project can load data from a sample file with 1 mil rows from AVAX chain, or with another process that will stream live data from the AVAX mainnet in clickhouse.

 Sample dataset used for AVAX: `43114_txs.csv.tar.gz`

 ## Architecture
-We will use kafka as a producer for ingestion, clickhouse as a consumer and as a store to save the data and the main data warehouse for this solution.
-Grafana will be used to monitor the kafka and clikchouse systems and to be used as an administration tool to show some useful charts of the dataset imported.
+We will use kafka as a producer for ingestion, clickhouse as the data warehouse for this solution.
+Grafana will be used to monitor the kafka and clickhouse and used as an administration tool to show some useful charts of the dataset imported.

 ![Architecture](./screenshots/kafka%20to%20clickhouse.png?raw=true)